-Within the controlling relationship definition, it is proposed that the words "in relation to that person" be deleted.
+Within the controlling relationship definition, it is proposed that paragraph (b) be deleted.

 E. Clarifying the application of the proviso to section 23M(2) of the Act

 Government proposes that the legislation be clarified to make it clear that the proviso is only applicable to interest where the recipient is a non-resident.